xueyangp/devops-assignment/README.md

 6. Added testScript.js for workflow run.
 (See below under **Workflow**)

-Not sure if I am able to utilise the github secrets to store the server information, may want to explore in the future.
+For future: Explore github secrets for storing server properties.

 ## Workflow
 I created a workflow originally to test the *main.js* file within the repository.